arresteddevops/ado-hugo/content/faq.md

 1. An approximately 30 second message read during the episode (we don’t hold you tight to the length, just something that sounds not too awkward and long).
 You can provide a different creative for each episode if you want.
 2. A landing page to whatever URL you specify.
 This landing page is consistent (i.e., arresteddevops.com/bluthcompany would always point to whatever URL you specify, it shouldn’t change per-episode.
 The reason for this is because the short arresteddevops.com landing page is memorable for people who are listening, and not clicking on links, etc)
 3. A thank you/shout out on the episode page on our site, including a banner if you would like.
-4. A thank you/shout out tweet for each episode (and a thank you at the end of the episode)

 *How much does sponsorship cost?*<br />
 We provide single episode pricing, as well as 6 or 12 pack episode packages for a discounted rate.
 We also will discuss a per-conversion package with you as well.
-Email us at shows [at] arresteddevops [dot] com for details.
+Please see our [sponsorship page](https://www.arresteddevops.com/sponsorship) for details.